 IJN is a regional and national referral center for percutaneous coronary intervention (PCI).
-A total of 3,273 cardiac catheterization procedures were done in 2016 to treat patients with simple and complex ischemic heart disease.
+A total of 11,007 cardiac catheterization procedures were done in 2017 to treat patients with simple and complex Ischemic Heart Disease.

 One of the key performance measures is the use of appropriate medications before and after PCI.

 IJN achieved 99% use for all medication categories, which is comparable with ACC-National Cardiovascular Data Registry (NCDR).

 The rate of in-hospital mortality among patients who had PCI procedures at IJN in 2016 is lower compared with ACC- National Cardiovascular Data Registry (NCDR).

 IJN continues to improve door-to-balloon time to reduce the risk of mortality and morbidity, meeting the reported criteria at 90 minutes (American College of Cardiology/American Heart Association (ACC/AHA) guideline for PCI inflation).

 IJN median door-to-balloon time for patients decreased from 78 minutes in 2012 to 45 minutes in 2015.